RAKWireless/rakwireless-docs/docs/Product-Categories/WisTrio/RAK7205-5205/Quickstart/README.md

   caption="Fixing of RAK5205 in Enclosure"
 />

-5. Attach the LoRa and GPS antenna at the bottom shell.
+5. Attach the LoRa and GPS antenna to the bottom shell.
 The LoRa antenna is glued above the M12 Dome plug while the GPS is on the shorter side, as shown in Figure 107.

 <rk-img
   src="/assets/images/wistrio/rak7205-5205/quickstart/assembly-guide/roaftyivpwpzljam2c9x.jpg"